Marquis Theatre: 2000s to present

 In September 2018, Vornado acquired full ownership of the Marquis Theatre and the hotel's retail space for $442 million.
 The following year, Vornado sold almost half of its stake to a group of investors that included Crown Acquisitions and the Qatar Investment Authority.
 Tootsie also played at the Marquis Theatre in 2019.
 The Marquis and all other Broadway theaters were temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
 The theater reopened in April 2022, when the musical Beetlejuice relocated from the Winter Garden Theatre; the musical ran until January 2023.
 The Jonas Brothers performed a limited five-night engagement of the show Jonas Brothers On Broadway = 5 Albums 5 Nights at the Marquis Theatre from March 14 to March 18, 2023.
 The jukebox musical Once Upon a One More Time opened at the Marquis Theatre in June 2023 and closed that September.
 In April 2024, a Broadway revival of The Wiz opened at the Marquis, running for four months.
 A Broadway revival of Elf the Musical opened in November 2024, running at the theater until January 2025.
-This was followed by Stranger Things: The First Shadow in April 2025.
+This was followed by Stranger Things: The First Shadow in April 2025, which is in January 2027.
+Another revival of Damn Yankees, with Neil Patrick Harris set to star, is at the Marquis in April 2027.